 Read: Drinking milk may slow women's knee arthritis

-His team tracked outcomes for 140 people - mainly overweight white women - with knee arthritis who averaged 58 years of age.
+His team tracked outcomes for 140 people - mainly overweight white women - with knee pain who averaged 58 years of age.

 The patients received either injections of the steroid triamcinolone hexacetonide, or placebo injections of saline, every three months for two years.